 9. After checking the engine oil filler cap O-ring, install the filler cap.

 Wipe off any spilled oil before starting the engine.

-10. Start the engine and let it idle for several minutes while checking for oil leaks.
-If any leakage is found, immediately stop the engine and check for the cause.
+10. Start the engine and let it idle while checking for oil leaks.

+If any oil leaks are found which you cannot fix, have the vehicle inspected.